 Stress is an unavoidable part of life.
-Between work, financial obligations, relationships, health and other issues, it’s a common condition.
+Between work, financial obligations, relationships, health and global issues, it’s a common condition.
 But if too much chronic stress builds up, and you don’t have a healthy outlet for dealing with it, stress can seriously impact your health and happiness.

 Exercise is a proven method for reducing stress and anxiety.
 But if you’ve only got a few minutes of free time, it can be difficult to hit the gym or go for a run.
 That’s where disciplines like meditation and progressive muscle relaxation (PMR) come into play.
 Both can be done almost anywhere — at home, in your office — and can go a long way toward relieving tension, both mentally and physically.